 of the lake to seek blessings of Lord Sheshnag.
 Apart from the religious beliefs, the lake is also a common family picnic spot and home to a lot of birds and fishes.

 Surinsar Lake is nearer to Jammu City, and also smaller in size.
 Flanked by forest covered hills, it also holds mythological importance, and is home to different species living in the mangroves by the lake.

 What is now a small town in the Kathua District of Jammu, once used to be a small independent state rich in culture and heritage.
-Basohli had magnificent palaces and it is also the birthplace of the seventeenth century art, Basohli Paintings.
-These paintings are known to be the first school of the Pahari Paintings and have now evolved in the very popular Kangra Paintings.
+Basohli had magnificent palaces and it is also the birthplace of the seventeenth-century art, Basohli Paintings.
+These paintings are known to be the first school of the Pahari Paintings and have now evolved into the very popular Kangra Paintings.
 Basohli lies at the junction of Jammu, Punjab and Himachal Pradesh.
-It can be reached via Jammu City (150 kilometers away), Pathankot in Punjab (60 kilometers away) or Dalhousie in Himachal Pradesh (50 kilometers away).
+It can be reached via Jammu City (150 kilometres away), Pathankot in Punjab (60 kilometres away) or Dalhousie in Himachal Pradesh (50 kilometres away).

 Located at the banks of the Ravi River, Basohli is at the junction of Punjab, Jammu and Himachal Pradesh, connected by the Atal Setu Bridge.
 The Atal Setu is one of the four cable-stayed bridges of India and the first of its kind in North India.
 The Bridge is also home to a host of tourist activities like boating, which can take you to the Chamunda Devi Temple located on an island within the Ravi River.
 The view of the mountains from here is as beautiful as it gets, and the absolute tranquility of this temple makes it worth a visit.